What are the best double glazing windows companies?

 Anglian Home Improvements: Best overall double glazing windows company

-• Guarantee options: 10-Year guarantee offered on all parts and labour, 15-year guarantee offered on gas-filled windows
+• Guarantee options: 10-year guarantee offered on all parts and labour, 10-to-15-year guarantee offered on gas-filled windows

-• Energy efficiency rating: A or A+ on all double glazing
+• Energy efficiency rating: B, A or A++ on all double glazing

-Anglian offers a variety of energy efficient windows styles and materials (including uPVC windows in a number of finishes, wood and aluminium), decorative glass options and nifty safety features, including shoot bolt locks, key locking handles, excluder devices and multi-point locks.
+Anglian offers a variety of energy-efficient windows styles and materials, including uPVC windows in a number of finishes, wood and aluminium.
+It also offers decorative glass options and advanced safety features, including shoot bolt locks, key locking handles, excluder devices and multipoint locks.

 Previously branded Anglian Windows, the company has been in business since the 1960s and is considered a market leader, fitting more than half a million products every year.
-Anglian also places emphasis on economic and environmental sustainability; all products hold the Made in Britain mark, and the company is part of the Recovinyl Plus initiative that focuses on PVC recycling.
+Anglian prioritises economic and environmental sustainability.
+All of its products hold the Made in Britain mark, and the company is part of the Recovinyl Plus PVC recycling initiative.

-Fair payment options, bespoke design choices, impressive accreditations and highly positive reviews led us to give this company top marks as double-glazers.
+Anglian’s fair payment options, bespoke design choices, impressive accreditations and highly positive reviews led us to award the company excellent marks for its double glazing services.
 Window styles include casement, flush, cottage, sash, bay and tilt and turn windows.
-And buyers can choose from a variety of Scandinavian-inspired styles and colours, including wood finishes on uPVC frames.
+Plus, buyers have the option to choose from a variety of Scandinavian-inspired styles and colours, including wood finishes on uPVC frames.

 Cost

-Anglian doesn’t provide a public price list, but customers can request free quotes online.
-However, according to our research, the average cost of a 60cm x 90cm window runs as follows:
+Anglian doesn’t provide a public price list, but customers can request a free quote online.
+According to our research, the average cost of a 60cm x 90cm window runs as follows:

 MaterialCost